gnmandrade/testing-and-learning/README.md

 At the moment, the first tests were done using the Interactive Brokers Trader WorkStation (TWS) trial version.

+It also contains a folder called Market Data, which contains sample functions of market data APIs.
+The current ones are Yahoo Finance and Investing.com

 ### Interactive Brokers Python API
 The first implemented test code.
 It pressuposes the installation of the IBAPI python package that may be downloaded from their